5 Best Augmented Reality Stocks to Buy

 Part of this vision is expanding on the company’s already market-leading Oculus headsets in order to create a more valuable AR experience.
 Facebook has also announced that it’s teaming up with the maker of Ray-Bans to make these glasses as fashionable as they are useful.
 This easily makes Facebook one of the best augmented reality stocks going forward…

 Right now, AR is still a tiny sliver of Facebook’s revenue.
-Of the $10.4 billion in net income that it brought in during second quarter of 2021, the overwhelming majority came from the company’s core advertising business.
+Of the $117 billion in net income that it brought in during 2021, a good chunk of it came from the company’s core advertising business.
 However, it’s clear that Zuck & Co. see augmented reality as a big part of Facebook’s future.

 Google as a Top AR Stock